 As any parent of school-age kids knows, summer vacation can be more of a hassle than a much-needed break at the end of the year.
-Which is precisely why we created this summer fun and learning guide.
+Which is precisely why Metro Parent created this summer fun and learning guide.

 After all, keeping kids’ minds actively engaged over the long, hot months can be very challenging.
 Educators have long warned about “brain drain” or “summer slide” – the loss of newly acquired knowledge that happens over the summer when kids are outside an academic environment for three months or more.

-For minority and poor children, this slide can be very serious.
-Lisa Senac, director of education and life skills at the YMCA of Metropolitan Detroit, says that by fifth grade kids can end up as much as two grades behind due to summer knowledge loss.
+For children who are economically disadvantaged, this slide can be even more serious.
+Lisa Senac, director of education and life skills at the YMCA of Metropolitan Detroit, says that by fifth grade, kids can end up as much as two grades behind due to summer knowledge loss.

 However, there are simple things any family can do to keep their kids’ minds working during the summer and stave off that slide.
 It’s not all workbooks and learning games on a mobile device, either – although those are both good choices!

 Making outings educational – and fun

 Parents can turn something as simple as a trip to the zoo into a learning opportunity.
 The secret lies in something kids do in school: KWL, which stands for Know, Want to know, Learn.

 For example, Senac says, you can ask kids on the way to the zoo what they know about the animals they’ll see.
 You can get more detailed for older kids, asking about what part of the world the animals come from or what they eat.